digital-blueprint/handbook/docs/relay/queue.md

   queue_dsn: 'doctrine://worker_queue_connection_name'
 ```

-I will automatically create a new database table when active.
+It will automatically create a new database table when active.

+!!! warning "Keep your secrets in the .env.local file"

+    To provide easier maintainability for your project it is recommended to keep all secrets in the .env.local file.
+In this case, you could add a variable QUEUE_URL='mysql://db:secret@mariadb:3306/db' to your .env.local file, and reference it using url: '%env(QUEUE_URL)%'

 ## Run the workers